frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 He remains in continuous dialogue with the Father, since from Him He eternally receives the Sonship and His mission in time.
 He orients His action to the mission to which He has been called.

-He goes tirelessly from one place to another because He knows they\'re waiting for Him, thus showing the awareness of His identity.
+He goes tirelessly from one place to another because He knows they're waiting for Him, thus showing the awareness of His identity.
 "Let us go elsewhere," He says, "to the neighboring villages, so that I may also preach there, because for this have I come" (Mark 1:38).

 He reaffirms His deep longing for the redemption in the face of those who oppose Him, expressing His desire to allow Himself to be enmeshed by love.

-We\'re told in St. John: "This is why the Father loves me, because I give my life to take it again.
+We're told in St. John: "This is why the Father loves me, because I give my life to take it again.
 No one takes it from me, but I give it freely" (John 10:17-18).

 He fulfills the loving will of God always and in everything because in it He finds His life and His food: "My food is to do the will of Him who sent me" (John 4:34).

 He knows Himself in the Father who loves Him and, for this reason, He wants to do His will to achieve the mature and sacrificial interior life that God wants for us, transformed by grace.

-God counts on the knowledge and experience of the dynamism of human existence, entering the principles of spiritual life that ordinarily runs through souls, knowing some basic notions of Christian anthropology, the essence of life, man\'s nature, and his relationship to God.
+God counts on the knowledge and experience of the dynamism of human existence, entering the principles of spiritual life that ordinarily runs through souls, knowing some basic notions of Christian anthropology, the essence of life, man's nature, and his relationship to God.

 And also be an expert in humanity.
 Each one of us has to cultivate this in our life, following Christ along that pathway: a certain finesse, a youthful spirit, an ability to dream in open horizons.